 The first time she went to church, she was a dewy six years old.
 Her grandmother wanting her safe and protected, in the tradition of many Jamaican matriarchs, believed the sooner her spirituality was developed the better her life would be.
 Grandma did not have much to give her, but she could make sure that for church she was clean and in a new pretty dress with matching ribbons in her freshly plaited hair.
 Grandma placed her in the taxi on the lap of her church sister and sent her on her way through the Kingston streets to a local Catholic church; in her little fist, the girl tightly held a 50 dollar note for offering.
-Watched over by her grandmother’s friends who had their own army of pickney to attend to, Maxie attempted to follow the strange rituals of those around her.
+Watched over by her grandmother’s friends who had their own army of pickney to attend to, Gloria attempted to follow the strange rituals of those around her.
 Later as a teenager, she graduated to an initiated full-fledged member of Christianity; in Pentecostalism, she found her spiritual home.
 Church became more than a weekly visit to ensure entrance to the pearly gates.
-For Maxeen Ferron, Church was an Event- from youth fellowship where she stewarded young souls to youth choir where spirit was invoked through songs to the annual sleep away camps where she and friends were finally away from the surveillance of their parents.
+For Gloria Ferron, Church was an Event- from youth fellowship where she stewarded young souls to youth choir where spirit was invoked through songs to the annual sleep away camps where she and friends were finally away from the surveillance of their parents.
 Church became cemented within her social life.
 It was her home in the truest sense of the word.
 It was her raft that provided her community on a tiny island with shaky economic prospects and seemingly never-ending violence.
-When she became Maxeen Wright when she married my father when I was nine, she followed the direction of her grandmother and placed her wayward new child in the Church with the firm belief that I would become as in love with and invested in the church as she was, and it would straighten out the out-ov-orda child.
+When she became Gloria Wright when she married my father when I was nine, she followed the direction of her grandmother and placed her wayward new child in the Church with the firm belief that I would become as in love with and invested in the church as she was, and it would straighten out the out-ov-orda child.

 And for a time, I loved church.
 In the ritual of dressing up, singing songs that lifted me emotionally, watching in amazement at the grace of dancers and the passion of the speakers, I found stability in my childhood.
 I had pride in learning my bible verses, the songs and the lessons of my Sunday school teachers.
 I went to church and saw a community that though they had disagreements and gossiped about each other, showed up every time someone needed a prayer, a babysitter, a new lead on a job, funds, or a person to talk to.
 That stability, however, was shattered when I was fourteen.
 I remember the sermon of an “ex-lesbian” who spoke of how she was saved by God, a God that wanted me straight and cisgender.
 In that moment, I was frozen with my face burning as if my queer identity would leak out of me and pollute the space that I felt that I was a stranger to for the first time in my life.